-Becca's Gluten-Free Bakery has retained earnings of $28,000 for the current period.
-Becca could reinvest this money in her business by purchasing another mixer, a new website design, or paying off the rest of the business' debt.
+Becca's Gluten-Free Bakery has retained earnings of $28,000 for the current period, which is $8,000 more than the previous period.
+Becca could reinvest this money in her business by purchasing another mixer, investing in new marketing software to better announce future product launches, getting a new website design, or paying off the rest of the business' debt.

 Reinvesting a portion of your profit is key to growing your business, and retained earnings provide you with the funds to reinvest.
 Need some additional help with your business' accounting?
 Check out the best free and paid accounting software options next.